forcedotcom/devops-center-extension-examples/docs/examples/PromoteTasks.md

 ### Pre-Promote Tasks

-Please see [PrePromote Validators](../PrePromoteValidators.md) for the complete instructions on how to implement a Pre-Promote Validator.
+Please see [Pre-Promote Validators](../PrePromoteValidators.md) for the complete instructions on how to implement a Pre-Promote Validator.

 In this example, we want to also showcase the ability to have a Pre-Promote Validator conditionaly excluded from the pre-promotion process.
 This is accomplished by implementing the `include` method on the validator.